heartnetkung/joi-auto-admin/README.md

 # joi-auto-admin
-Automatically create a full-featured web admin UI for CRUD operations using only a few props.
+Automatically create a full-featured web admin UI for CRUD operations using only a few react props.

 ## Installation
 ```bash